Bodhi8/MMM-Casual/README.md

-This repo contains a sequence of eight concise, runnable **Jupyter notebooks** to learn practical **marketing analytics, econometrics, and causal inference** with toy datasets.
+This repo contains a sequence of eight concise, runnable **Jupyter notebooks** for practical **marketing analytics, econometrics, and causal inference** with toy datasets.
 Each notebook is self-contained—open, run all cells, and explore.

  (Run Order)